mrrahelabanu-max/Ai-cheat-Detection/README.md

-AI Cheat Detector System

-An AI-based system that detects cheating in uploaded interview videos using video, audio, and AI analysis.

-🚀 Features
-Face detection
-No face detection
-Multiple face detection
-Phone detection using YOLOv8
-Audio detection for suspicious voice
-AI-based decision making using Google Gemini Alert-based scoring system
-Dashboard to store and view past results
-🛠️ Technologies Used
-OpenCV
-Used for video processing
-MediaPipe
-Used for face detection
-YOLOv8
-Used for phone detection
-Streamlit
-Used for user interface
-MySQL
-Used for data storage
-MoviePy
-Used for audio extraction
-📁 Project Structure
-app.py
-Main application file
-MySQL Database
-Stores user details and cheating logs
-YOLOv8 Model
-Automatically downloaded during execution
-⚙️ Installation

-Install required libraries:

-pip install opencv-python numpy streamlit mysql-connector-python ultralytics mediapipe moviepy 🗄️ Database Setup

-Create database:

-CREATE DATABASE ai_cheat_detector;

-Update credentials in app.py:

-DB_USER = "root"
-DB_PASSWORD = "1234"
-🔑 Gemini Setup (Optional)

-Set your API key:

-set GEMINI_API_KEY=your_api_key
-▶️ Run the Project

-Start the application:

-streamlit run app.py
-🔐 Login Credentials
-Username: admin
-Password: 1234
-🔄 System Flow
-Upload video
-Perform face detection
-Perform phone detection
-Perform audio analysis
-Generate alerts
-Calculate cheating score
-Generate AI decision
-Store results in database
-📊 Output
-Cheating score and probability
-Risk level
-Low
-Medium
-High
-Final decision
-Clean
-Suspicious
-Cheating
-Alerts and reasons
-🚀 Future Improvements
-Real-time monitoring
-Improved audio analysis
-More accurate behavior detection
-👥 Contributors
-Vishnupriya K.M
-Hamsa S.M
-Raheela Banu M.R
-Shaik Shekha
-Nandini R.R
-Shreeraksha Girish Kulkarni
-📌 Note
+The AI Cheat Detector System is an intelligent application designed to detect cheating in uploaded interview videos.
+It uses a combination of video, audio, and AI-based analysis to identify suspicious activities and provide a clear final decision.

+The system includes several important features such as face detection to identify absence or multiple faces, phone detection using YOLOv8, and audio analysis to detect suspicious voice activity.An alert-based scoring system is used to calculate the cheating probability, and a dashboard is provided to store and view past results.

+The project is built using multiple technologies.
+OpenCV is used for video processing, MediaPipe is used for face detection, and YOLOv8 is used for phone detection.
+Streamlit is used to create the user interface, while MySQL is used for storing user data and cheating logs.
+MoviePy is used for extracting and analyzing audio from the video.

+The project structure is simple and easy to understand.
+The main file is app.py, which contains the complete logic of the system.
+A MySQL database is used to store user login details and analysis results.
+The YOLOv8 model required for object detection is automatically downloaded during execution, so no manual setup is required for it.

+To run the project, the required Python libraries need to be installed, and a MySQL database named ai_cheat_detector should be created.
+The database credentials can be updated in the code if needed.A Gemini API key can be set as an environment variable for AI-based decision making.
+The application can then be started using the Streamlit command, and accessed through a web browser using the default login credentials.

+The system works in a step-by-step flow.
+First, the user uploads a video.
+The system then performs face detection, phone detection, and audio analysis.
+Based on these checks, alerts are generated and a cheating score is calculated.
+Finally, an AI-based decision is produced, and the results are stored in the database for future reference.

+The output of the system includes the cheating score, probability, and risk level categorized as low, medium, or high.
+It also provides a final decision such as clean, suspicious, or cheating, along with clear reasons and alerts, making the result easy to understand.

-This project is developed for educational purposes
+This project can be further improved by adding real-time monitoring, enhancing audio analysis, and improving behavior detection accuracy.
+The system is developed for educational purposes to demonstrate how AI can be used for cheating detection.

-It demonstrates AI-based cheating detection
+Team Members: Vishnupriya K.M, Hamsa S.M, Raheela Banu M.R, Shaik Shekha, Nandini R.R, Shreeraksha Girish Kulkarni